reflectoring/reflectoring.github.io/_posts/2020-08-26-springboot-docker-image.md

 Successfully built a9ebf6970841
 Successfully tagged userssignup:v1
 ```
-We can see the Docker Image is created with an Image ID and then tagged.
+We can see the Docker image is created with an Image ID and then tagged.

-We finally run the Dive command as before to check the layers inside the generated Docker Image.
+We finally run the Dive command as before to check the layers inside the generated Docker image.
 We can specify either the Image ID or tag as input to the Dive command:
 ```shell
 dive userssignup:v1
 ```